DillonSteyl/SCIE1000/Week 13/penguins.md

 Initial population of penguins: 600 (an educated guess by the ecologist)

-Breeding rate: with X number of penguins, there will be approximately X/6 breeding pairs ready to breed, which will produce one offspring each quarter.
+Breeding rate: with X number of penguins, there will be approximately X/6 breeding pairs ready to breed, which will produce one offspring each quarter - a simplification of their real breeding patterns.
 So the breeding rate is `current_penguins/6 * current_fish/100` each quarter.

 Death/Migration rate: The ecologists predicts that 20% of the penguins will die each year, and that the net migration rate will be -20%.
 This comes to a change in population of 40% less penguins per year, or 10% less penguins per quarter.
+So, 90% of the penguin population is sustained each quarter.

 The result of this information is the following equation: